 Many mobile phone operator’s offer a facility for subscribers to run their own (virtual) network.
 This uses the existing operators infrastructure but allows the subscriber to intercept the call traffic made via the network.

-This is a simple phone application which operates in a similar way to other personal messaging systems such as Whatsapp but intercepts traffic for ingestion by Threads.
+This is a simple phone application which operates in a similar way to other personal messaging systems such as Whatsapp but intercepts traffic for ingestion.
+There is no current Threads phone app, but if this of interest, please let us know by contacting firstname.lastname@example.org.

 ** For a more in-depth discussion of the relevant technology, please refer to Adopting an Open Source VoIP phone system